dotnet/docs-maui/docs/deployment/trimming.md

 <TrimMode>full</TrimMode>
 ```

+> [!IMPORTANT]
+> The `$(TrimMode)` build property shouldn't be conditioned by build configuration.
+This is because features switches are enabled or disabled based on the value of the `$(TrimMode)` build property, and the same features should be enabled or disabled in all build configurations so that your code behaves identically.

 The `full` trim mode removes any code that's not used by your app.
 The `partial` trim mode trims SDK assemblies, and any other assemblies that have opted into trimming with the `$(TrimmableAsssembly)` MSBuild item:

 ```xml